indygreg/python-build-standalone/docs/quirks.rst

 *for free*.

-Because python-build-standalone Python distributions compile and use their own version of ``readline``/``libedit`` and because the build environment is different from your machine, the default search locations for the *terminfo database* built into binaries distributed with this project may point to a path that doesn't exist.
-The *terminfo database* cannot be located and ``readline``/``libedit`` do not know how to convert special key presses to special behavior.
+Because python-build-standalone Python distributions compile and use their own version of ``libedit`` and because the build environment is different from your machine, the default search locations for the *terminfo database* built into binaries distributed with this project may point to a path that doesn't exist.
+The *terminfo database* cannot be located and ``libedit`` does not know how to convert special key presses to special behavior.

 The solution to this is to set an environment variable with the location of the *terminfo database*.